Visual Thinking (Including Systems Thinking)

 - We are all hard-wired to think visually – capturing complex issues in visual form; using models, tables, symbols and pictures enable individuals and groups of people to understand and engage more effectively together.

 - Visualization is a powerful way to resolve confusion in groups that arise from inadequate or conflicting mental models.
-This is crucial when those models involve our ideas of how work gets done, how teams co-operate, how to make decisions, how to organize and how to learn.
+This is crucial when those models involve our ideas of how work gets done, how teams co-operate, how we make decisions, how we organize and how we learn.
 A huge amount of time in meetings is spent working out these differences.

 Visual Thinking promotes:

 - Participation – Engagement explodes in meetings when people are listened to and acknowledged by having what they say recorded in an interactive, graphic way.

 - Big Picture Thinking – Groups get much smarter when they can think in big picture formats that allow for comparison, pattern finding and idea mapping.

 - Group Memory – Creating memorable media greatly increases group memory and follow-through, a key ingredient to achieving effective implementation.

 - Group Cohesion – A visual target promotes collaboration, makes problem-solving easier and is highly effective at creating a cohesive single perspective and team.